Professor A Lawrence, FRSE, FRaS

 My main specialisation is the study of active galactic nuclei and quasars, and especially the clues from their variability and their spectral energy distributions.
 I have also worked on other extragalactic topics such as starburst galaxies and the measurement of large scale structure.
 I have often used very large scale surveys, and most recently was the PI of UKIDSS, and have been using PanSTARRS to look for extreme transients.
 My interest in large scale surveys also led me to work on the concept of the Virtual Observatory.

-I have taught at all levels from large first year general courses (eg Discovering Astronomy, Physics 1A) through Junior Honours (eg Astrophysics 3) to BSc Honour Courses (eg Astronomical Statistics and Measurement).
-I have recently published a textbook on Astronomical Measurement.
-I am keen on innovative teaching techniques, and am currently developing an Astronomy Technology based MOOC with Coursera.
+I have taught at all levels from large first year general courses (eg Discovering Astronomy, Physics 1A) through Junior Honours (eg Astrophysics 3, Fourier Analysis and Statistics) to BSc Honour Courses (eg Astronomical Statistics and Measurement).
+I have published a textbook on Astronomical Measurement and have others in preparation.
+I am keen on innovative teaching techniques, and co-led an Astronomy Technology based MOOC with Coursera.

 Andy has featured in the following recent School news stories: